 Why should you visit the Capuchin Crypt?

-To this day, the simple form in which the Capuchins accompanied their dead on their last journey continues to attract people.
-Fascinating is also the story of the famous commander of the Pandurs Baron Trenck, who at the end of his stormy and unbound life become penitent and wished to be buried as a poor capuchin on the bare ground.
+Until these days, a simple form of the Capuchins´ burials attracts our attention.
+Another fascinating story is the one of a famous commander František Baron Trenck who at the end of his stormy and unbounded life became penitent and wished to be buried on the bare ground like the Capuchins.

-The underground of the church also tells the story about the friendship between a community of brothers and people who helped them and who stayed with them even in death.
-And perhaps they learned during their life of "the art of good death", inspired by the paintings, which represents an exhibition of unique baroque frescoes Ars Moriendi.
+The underground of the church also tells us the story about the friendship between the community of brothers and people who helped them and who wished to follow them to the last resting place.
+Also, they might have learnt the "Art of Good Death", inspired by the paintings presented in the exhibition of unique Baroque frescoes Ars Moriendi.